-Thousands attend Sanders’ ‘fighting oligarchy’ rally in Los Angeles
+‘Fight oligarchy’: Thousands attend Sanders, AOC rally in Los Angeles

 — Acyn (@Acyn) April 12, 2025

-Reporting from the rally, Al Jazeera’s Rob Reynolds said Sanders’ tour, which has been going on for two months, was “part of a growing movement of resistance” to the Trump administration and its policies, particularly its attempts to roll back the social safety net and provide tax breaks to wealthy Americans.
+Reporting from the rally, Al Jazeera’s Rob Reynolds said the tour is “part of a growing movement of resistance” to the Trump administration and its policies, particularly the attempts to roll back the social safety net and provide tax breaks to wealthy Americans.

-David Rasmussen, who attended Saturday’s event, told Al Jazeera: “We’ve all got to rise up together, fight it, push it back, make something else happen because this cannot go on.”
+He pointed out that the tour would also be reaching out to voters in Idaho, Utah and Montana – states that were won by Trump in November’s presidential election – in the hope of connecting with those experiencing “buyer’s regret”.

-The progressive, leftist rhetoric at the event has resonated with people opposed to Trump’s policies and with those disappointed in established Democrats’ lack of political resistance to Trump.
+The progressive, leftist rhetoric at the event has resonated with people opposed to Trump’s policies and with those disappointed in established Democrats’ lack of political resistance to the Republican president.

-Reynolds pointed out that the tour would also be reaching out to voters in states like Idaho, Utah and Montana who voted for Trump in November’s election in the hope of connecting with those experiencing “buyer’s regret”.
+“We’ve all got to rise up together, fight it, push it back, make something else happen because this cannot go on,” David Rasmussen, who attended Saturday’s event, told Al Jazeera.